-This operation is less commonly performed.
-It is mainly suitable for patients with small bowel adhesions, or those patients for whom creating a roux-en-y could be risky.
-It has less chance of bowel obstructions but more risk of reflux and stomach ulcers.
+This operation has been less commonly performed but is becoming more popular as it's easier to perform than a standard bypass.
+It has less chance of bowel obstructions but more risk of reflux and stomach ulcers after surgery.

 Figure 2.
 Image courtesy of Covidien Medical